Sextuple (association football): Seventh and eighth title

-Celtic were close to achieving this when they won the Scottish First Division, Scottish Cup, Scottish League Cup, and the European Cup in 1967.
-However, there was an absence of a Scottish or European Super Cup, and their loss against Argentine side Racing Club in the 1967 Intercontinental Cup prevented them from achieving seven major honors.
+Celtic were close to achieving the feat of septuple feat in 1967, when they added a European Cup title to their domestic quadruple consisting of the Scottish First Division, Scottish Cup, secondary Scottish League Cup and tertiary Glasgow Cup.
+However, there was an absence of either a Scottish or European Super Cup at the time, and Celtic's subsequent loss against Argentine side Racing Club in the 1967 Intercontinental Cup prevented them from achieving their seventh major honour within the year.